 2018 ASHA Public Policy Agenda

-The Government Relations and Public Policy Board of the American Speech-Language-Hearing Association (ASHA) is pleased to present the 2018 Public Policy Agenda.
-Designed for ASHA members, policymakers, and consumers, this resource identifies the top public policy priorities for the professions of audiology and speech-language pathology in the areas of health care coverage and reimbursement, education, and professional practice.
+The 2018 Public Policy Agenda is designed for ASHA members, policymakers, and consumers, this resource identifies the top public policy priorities for the professions of audiology and speech-language pathology in the areas of health care coverage and reimbursement, education, and professional practice.

 The priorities in the 2018 Public Policy Agenda rest upon several foundational principles, including a commitment to patient/client care, evidence-based practice, positive outcomes, nondiscrimination, professional diversity, and the highest standards of professional ethics.

 Audiologists and speech-language pathologists provide medically necessary services that result in positive health outcomes and an enhanced quality of life for persons served.
 Comprehensive coverage of audiology and speech-language pathology services with fair and equitable reimbursement is essential for the professions.

 Health care issues will continue to be debated and scrutinized.
 ASHA is committed to active advocacy strategies to ensure appropriate access, coverage, and reimbursement for audiology and speech-language pathology services.

 - Oppose financing mechanisms, such as block grants and per capita caps, that result in significant cuts to Medicaid or restrictions to access.